lianahasan/Pascal-Compiler/README.md

 https://drive.google.com/file/d/1kQxm9SCWjfmDxiNEsY5lX6WOxkl8Tga9/view?usp=sharing

 ## Additional notes
-The Scanner and Lexer portions are completed.
+The Lexer and Parser portions are completed.
 I was not able to finish the Emitter, if I had a little more time I would probably be able to finish that.